 Entering a new gift or invitation is even easier and more convenient with the Integrity Portal App, which allows requests to be sent while on the road and offline.
 Using push notifications, employees are kept up to date on the current status of their requests.

-Approval Manager can be made available to employees in any language worldwide.
+Approvals can be made available to employees in any language worldwide.
 There are no restrictions regarding countries – you decide yourself which countries should be activated.

 Rules can be defined according to customer requirements to determine which workflows and approval processes should be triggered after a specific request has been submitted.
 These rules can be defined very granularly and based on the attributes of the requests – such as country of the employee, monetary value or participation of government representatives.
 You can also use these rules to control whether certain requests are to be automatically approved or rejected, or whether manual approval – single-level or multi-level – is required.